CuarzoSoftware/Louvre/README.md

 Here is a graph illustrating the benchmark results.
 It displays the average FPS of each compositor rendering 1 to 50 moving surfaces using double buffering on a HiDPI display.

+> The benchmark results have not been updated since 2023 and may not accurately reflect the current performance of the tested compositors.

 ### FPS

 <img src="https://lh3.googleusercontent.com/pw/AIL4fc_fcGPw-Yh1zkqxKdfEQucQVXH853Py1YXtTk7jHVACzIaYmYCId07D0hsdJ-FArkERPjJQR2shCc4swA7b1cy9X9EhvFPqLOR_kxV-C1eVQHey2m8=w2400"/>